Cassio-Tieres/Cassio-Tieres/README.md

 ### A little more about me:
 - 🔭 I’m currently working on Freelancer
 - 🌱 I’m currently learning Asp .NET
-- 👯 I’m looking to collaborate on C# / Asp .NET / Xamarin / Winforms /Unity projects
+- 👯 I’m looking to collaborate on .NET / Unity projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about Unity Engine
 - 📫 You find me on my [LinkedIn](https://www.linkedin.com/in/c%C3%A1ssio-tieres-bomfim-99573a179/)